VakhoKontridze/VComponents/Documentation/Customization.md

 ## Intro

 Components are not meant to be customized with view modifiers, the same way you would customize a `SwiftUI` component.
-All components have a UI models that they take in initializers.
-All UI models have default values, and all properties within those UI models have default values as well.
+All components have a Appearances that they take in initializers.
+All Appearance have default values, and all properties within those Appearances have default values as well.

 ## Example

-For instance, you can change the foreground color of a `VPlainButton` by modifying its UI model.
+For instance, you can change the foreground color of a `VPlainButton` by modifying its Appearance.

 Not Preferred: